jmpsec/osctrl-docs/content/usage/osctrl-cli/carve/_index.md

-   run, r           Start a new carve for a file or a directory list, l          List file carves list-queries, l  List file carves queries help, h          Shows a list of commands or help for one command
+   run, r           Start a new carve for a file or a directory list, l          List file carves list-queries, l  List file carves queries

 OPTIONS:
    --help, -h  show help